AdobeDocs/experience-manager-65.pt-BR/help/assets/aem-assets-adobe-stock.md

 >[!NOTE]
 >
->Assets searched from [!DNL Adobe Stock] are just displayed in [!DNL Experience Manager]. [!DNL Adobe Stock] os ativos são buscados e armazenados no [!DNL Experience Manager] repositório somente depois que um usuário [salva um ativo](/help/assets/aem-assets-adobe-stock.md#saveassets) ou [licencia e salva um ativo](/help/assets/aem-assets-adobe-stock.md#licenseassets).
+>Assets searched from [!DNL Adobe Stock] are just displayed in [!DNL Experience Manager]. [!DNL Adobe Stock] assets are fetched and stored in [!DNL Experience Manager] repository only after a user either [saves an asset](/help/assets/aem-assets-adobe-stock.md#saveassets) or [licenses and saves an asset](/help/assets/aem-assets-adobe-stock.md#licenseassets).
 Assets that are already stored in [!DNL Experience Manager] are displayed and highlighted for ease of reference and access.
 Also, the [!DNL Stock] assets are saved with some additional metadata to indicate the source as [!DNL Stock].

 ![Pesquise filtros no Experience Manager e destaque os ativos do Adobe Stock nos resultados da pesquisa](assets/aem-search-filters2.jpg)